-The CDC has not approved the routine decontamination and reuse of disposable FFRs as the standard of care.
-However, FFR decontamination and reuse may need to be considered as a crisis-capacity strategy to ensure continued availability.
+The CDC has not approved the routine decontamination and reuse of disposable PPE as the standard of care.
+However, PPE decontamination and reuse may need to be considered as a crisis-capacity strategy to ensure continued supply availability.
 Based on limited research, ultraviolet germicidal irradiation, vaporous hydrogen peroxide, and moist heat showed the most promise as potential methods to decontaminate PPE.
 N95 masks have been reused by individual clinicians.
 When reusing masks, they should be stored in individual paper bags, cycled over 1 week, and reused up to 5 times.
 Although suboptimal in terms of hygiene and infection prevention, this method was deemed safer than using surgical masks (which do not remove small particles).

 ACEP also offers these resources on reusing respirators.
-They were collated from member suggestions but cannot vouch for their safety and efficacy:
+They were collated from member suggestions, and ACEP cannot vouch for their safety and efficacy:

 Intubation and aerosolized procedures

-Author: Sandra Schneider, MD, FACEP, Associate Executive Director for Clinical Affairs, American College of Emergency Physicians; Adjunct Professor of Emergency Medicine, University of Pittsburgh
+Author: Sandra Schneider, MD, FACEP, Senior Vice President for Clinical Affairs, American College of Emergency Physicians; Adjunct Professor of Emergency Medicine, University of Pittsburgh

-Aerosol-generating procedures are “procedures performed on patients [that] are more likely to generate higher concentrations of infectious respiratory aerosols than coughing, sneezing, talking, or breathing.”1 Although there is no widely accepted, comprehensive list of AGPs performed during clinical care, examples include open suctioning of airways, sputum induction, manual ventilation, endotracheal intubation and extubation, noninvasive ventilation, bronchoscopy, and tracheotomy.2
+Aerosol-generating procedures are “procedures performed on patients [that] are more likely to generate higher concentrations of infectious respiratory aerosols than coughing, sneezing, talking, or breathing.”1 Although there is no widely accepted, comprehensive list of examples of aerosol-generating procedures, some examples include open suctioning of airways, sputum induction, manual ventilation, endotracheal intubation and extubation, noninvasive ventilation, bronchoscopy, and tracheotomy.2

-As the emergency department provides care to an undifferentiated population, the patient’s COVID-19 status may not always be known at the time emergency procedures are required.
-While PPE provides a level of protection, the placement of a transparent barrier between the patient and the physician provides an additional layer of protection from contamination, especially in the emergency department where a patient’s infectious status may not always be known.
-The CDC has stated that the best protection from droplets is the use of barriers, and they have suggested the use of plexiglass barriers for clerical workers and in triage.4
+PPE provides a level of protection, but placement of a transparent barrier between patients and physicians can provide even further protection from contamination, especially in the emergency department where a patient’s infectious status may not always be known.
+The CDC has stated that barriers are the best protection from droplets and have suggested the use of plexiglass barriers for clerical workers and in triage.1

 - Turer D, Chang J, Banmay H. Intubation boxes: an extra layer of safety or a false sense of security?
 Stat News.
 Published May 5, 2020.

-- Weech DC, Ashurst J. How to Intubate Suspected COVID-19 Patients With a Protective Box.
+- Weech DC, Ashurst J. How to intubate suspected COVID-19 patients with a protective box.
 ACEP Now.
-May 19, 2020
+Published on May 19, 2020.